gokilo/gokilo.github.io/entering-raw-mode.md

 ```

-In Go, the standard input device is exposed in the os package as
+In Go, the standard input device is exposed in the `os` package as
-package level `os.File` type variable called `os.Stdin`.
-Rather
+package level variable called `os.Stdin` which is of the `os.File`
-than directly reading from the file C-style, we will prefer to
+type.
+Rather than directly reading from the file C-style, we will prefer to
 use a buffered i/o reader provided by Go's standard `bufio` package
 which automatically buffers key presses and provides convenient
 functions to read or peek a byte at a time.
 Since `os.File`